 There are only 10 kinds of people in the world: Those who know binary, and those who don't.

-The Holeman Simplified Systems are a collection systems in use today that need
+The Holeman Simplified Systems are a collection of refinements or replacements for systems in general use today that desperately needed fixing.

 Holeman Simplified Time (HST)

 - The standard time keeping system in use today is insanely bizarre, difficult to work with, and